Tal-Bir Redoubt

 Tal-Bir Redoubt (Ridott tal-Bir), also known as Wied Musa Redoubt (Ridott ta' Wied Musa), is a redoubt in the limits of Mellieħa, Malta.
 It was built by the Order of Saint John in 1715–1716 as one of a series of coastal fortifications around the Maltese Islands.
 Today, the redoubt lies in ruins.

 History

 Tal-Bir Redoubt was built in 1715–1716 as part of the first building programme of coastal fortifications in Malta.
 It was part of a chain of fortifications that defended the northern coast of Malta, which also included Aħrax Tower, several batteries, redoubts and entrenchments.
 The nearest fortifications to Tal-Bir Redoubt are Wied Musa Battery to the west and Qortin Redoubt to the east.

 The redoubt originally consisted of a pentagonal platform with a low parapet.
 A rectangular blockhouse was located at the centre of its gorge.
 It was not armed with any artillery.

 Construction of Tal-Bir Redoubt cost around 1213.8.4.3 scudi.

 Present day

-Today, the redoubt lies in ruins and is almost completely destroyed.
+Today, the redoubt is almost completely destroyed.
 Only remains of the pentagonal platform and part of its counterscarp still exist.